 - 1. Start the engine, warm up the final transmission oil by riding the scooter for several minutes, and then stop the engine. - 2.
 Place the scooter on the centerstand. - 3.
 Place an oil pan under the final transmission case to collect the used oil. - 4.
-Remove the final transmission oil filler cap and final transmission drain bolt to drain the oil from the final transmission case.
+Remove the final transmission oil filler cap and its O-ring from the final transmission case. - 5.
+Remove the final transmission oil drain bolt and its gasket to drain the oil from the final transmission case.

-- 1. Final transmission oil filler cap

-- 5. Install the final transmission oil drain bolt, and then tighten it to the specified torque.
+- 1. Final transmission oil filler cap 2.
+O-ring - 6.
+Install the final transmission oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.

-- 1. Final transmission oil drain bolt
+1. Final transmission oil drain bolt 2.
+Gasket

+Tightening torque:

-Tightening torque: Final transmission oil drain bolt: 18 Nm (1.8 m∙kgf, 13.0 ft•lbf) Refill with the specified amount of the recommended final transmission oil, and then install and tighten the oil filler cap.
-WAR-NING!
+Final transmission oil drain bolt: 18 Nm (1.8 m•kgf, 13.0 ft•lbf)

+Refill with the specified amount of the recommended final transmission oil.
+WARNING!
 Make sure that no foreign material enters the final transmission case.
 Make sure that no oil gets on the tire or wheel.
 [EWA11311]